Working Draft — agentrc 0.1.0-draft.6 is an evolving specification draft, not a finished standard. Expect breaking changes. Changelog →

 What is agentrc?

-agentrc (Agent Run Config) is an open specification for declaring, packaging, securing, and sharing AI agents as portable, content-addressed artifacts.
+agentrc is an open specification for declaring, packaging, governing, and sharing AI agents as portable, content-addressed artifacts.
+At its center is the Agentfile — a Dockerfile-shaped recipe for one agent.

 agentrc is not a runtime, sandbox, cloud platform, model provider, or agent framework.
 It is the neutral declaration, packaging, and governance layer that sits above all of those.